SabotageAndi/SignService/docs/Deployment.md

 ## 4. Update `ReplyUrl`

-In the Azure Portal, navigate to your `SignService Server` application, and add a `ReplyUrl` entry with your hostname, such as `https://your-website-name.azurewebsites.net/signin-oidc`
+In the Azure Portal, navigate to your `SignService Server` Azure AD application, and add a `ReplyUrl` entry with your hostname, such as `https://your-website-name.azurewebsites.net/signin-oidc`

 ## 5. Build and publish